pankinasw/GreenAgroWise_IGA-IDM/README.md

 ### Expansion Capabilities
 ## Integration Potential:
-*  FGIS Mercury Integration** - possibility to connect to the Federal State Information System Mercury for traceability and control of food products
+*  ФГИС Mercury Integration** - possibility to connect to the Federal State Information System Mercury for traceability and control of food products
-*  Marking System Integration** - support for "Cheстный ЗНАК" (Honest MARK) system for product marking and tracking
+*  Marking System Integration** - support for "Честный ЗНАК" (Honest MARK) system for product marking and tracking
 *  Government Systems Integration** - compatibility with other state information systems for data exchange and compliance

 ## Security Analytics: